microsoft/FLAML/README.md

 Read more about the
 hyperparameter optimization methods
 in FLAML [here](https://github.com/microsoft/FLAML/tree/main/flaml/tune).
-They can be used outside the AutoML context.
+They can be used beyond the AutoML context.
 And they can be used in distributed HPO frameworks such as ray tune or nni.

 For more technical details, please check our papers.